 Tool What is it?
 Who adds/ updates content?
 Who is the information for?
 Need help?
 Brand Center Customize and download materials that use the new Rotary voice and visual identity guidelines.
-RI staff Rotarians graphics@rotary.org Grant application tool The grant application tool is for district qualification and applying for district and global grants.
-Rotarians applying for grants RI staff: regional grants officers grants@rotary.org Learning Center The Learning Center provides e-learning materials to help Rotarians learn new skills, prepare for leadership roles, and use Rotary tools to accomplish their goals.
-RI staff Rotary members and family of Rotary learn@rotary.org
+Rotary voice RI staff Rotarians graphics@rotary.org Grant application The grant application tool is for district qualification and applying tool for district and global grants. and applying Rotarians applying for grants RI staff: regional grants officers grants@rotary.org Learning Center The Learning Center provides e-learning materials to help Rotarians learn new skills, prepare for leadership roles, and use Rotary tools to accomplish their goals. help Rotarians RI staff Rotary tools to Rotary members and family of Rotary learn@rotary.org